tiagoshibata/RoboND-DeepLearning-Project/Writeup.md

 ## Hyper parameters and training

+The following hyper parameters were configured:
+* Number of epochs: An epoch is a pass through the full training dataset.
+Adding more epochs will usually result in better results and longer training time.
+However, if the limits of the model are reached (the model is not deep enough), more epochs will hardly make a difference and the loss won't change.
+One possible problem of adding more epochs is higher likelyhood of overfitting to the training data if the dataset is small; in this case, the training loss decreases while the validation loss increases.
+* Learning Rate: The learning rate parameter of the optimization algorithm.
+It controls how fast the algorithm will move in the descending gradient direction trying to reduce the training loss.
+A too large training rate can lead to a training that does not converge or oscillates around the optimal point.
+A too low training rate leads to a slowly converging training.
+* Batch Size: Size of a image batch.
+Training is done in batches, since the datasets are large.
+Batches scale well in dataset and network size.
+The batch size controls the number of images in a single batch.
+I used the largest number supported by the GPU memory.
+* Number of workers: Number of CPU workers (threads).
+Adding more workers will add more threads to load, preprocess and augment data.
+I left it at 2 and ran some training, watching GPU and CPU usage.
+GPU usage was always close to 100%, indicating that preprocessing and augmentation was not bottlenecking the training.
+I used 2 workers throughout the other trainings.
+* Steps per epoch: Number of steps to run on each epoch.
+Since it's recommended that an epoch passes through the whole dataset, it should contain `(image count) / (batch size)` steps.
+I used the recommended value.
+* Validation steps: Number of validation steps to estimate the validation loss.
+I started at 50 and later adjusted when trying to reduce oscillations in the validation loss.

 I didn't have a baseline of values to train with, so for my first testing I followed the recommended values in Keras documentation.
 I used the [default learning rate for the Adam optimizer](https://keras.io/optimizers/#adam) (0.001).
 I used the largest batch size that could fit in GPU memory (the training was run in an AWS machine with a K80 GPU, and I could use 75 images in a batch), started with 40 epochs, used the [recommended number of steps per epoch to cover all samples](https://keras.io/models/sequential/) (number of training samples divided by batch size), 50 validation steps and 2 workers.

 ```python